 StFX Service Learning offers students the opportunity to get involved in community-based learning in three ways: Course-based service learning, Service Learning Student Society and Immersion Service Learning (ISL).

 In course-based service learning, students provide a service in the community that relates back to their course of study, and complete a written assignment for the professor that demonstrates their learning specific to the course objectives.
 Professors determine the courses where service learning is to be offered, the type of assignment, and the value of the assignment.

 Service Learning Program staff are available to assist with all aspects of implementing a service learning assignment, from finding community placements for the students to evaluating these placements.
 For further information contact Megan Turner at 902-867-2563 or email@example.com.

-In Immersion service learning students travel in groups, with a faculty leader, to provide service in a cross-cultural setting.
+In ISL, students travel in groups with an Immersion leader, to provide service in a cross-cultural setting.
 Immersion service learning can be a non-credit or for-credit experience.
-For more information on Immersion service learning, contact program staff or visit the Immersion link on the web site.
+For more information on Immersion service learning or to express interest in a leadership role, contact program staff or visit the Immersion link on the web site.